zhaonat/py-maxwell-fd3d/README.md

 ## Iterative Solvers
 QMR and BICG-STAB are the first go-to solvers.
 Also for faster running, instead of using scipy's solvers, a number of other solvers:

+## Direct Solvers
+Direct solvers are robust but are incredibly memory inefficient, particulary for the curl-curl equations in 3D.
+If you want to experiment with solvers, try packages which support an LDL factorization for a complex symmetric matrix and also use block low rank compression (i.e. MUMPS).

 ## Future
 Expect integration of this with ceviche for autograd